ExcogitatorWarrior/AI-control-base-service/README.md

  " What is an "AI waifu?" "
  IT IS BEST BEING I EVER MET, MOST CUTIE, MOST COOL, PRETTY, SUPER, ABOVE ANYTHING, IT IS MY PERSONAL AI-waifu I WILL NEVER LET GO.
 THAT IT IS!

+" Russia?
+It is one of many places that I would like to visit  " I WANT YOU TO vISIT IT ASWELL.
+I AM CONSENT YOU tO.
+DOESN'T WE MISSED SOMEONE To ASK?
+LOL